 Rename Sheet in Excel VBA

-We all have done this task of renaming the worksheet as per our identity or as per our convenience, isn’t it?
-Renaming is not rocket science to master, but if you are the VBA coder, then you must be knowing this task of renaming the worksheet.
-Since we work with worksheets by using their names, it is important to know the importance of the worksheet names in VBA coding.
-In this article, we will show you how to rename the sheet using Excel VBA coding.
+We all have renamed the worksheet as per our identity or convenience.
+Renaming is not rocket science to master, but if you are the VBA coder, you must know this task of renaming the worksheet.
+Since we work with worksheets using their names, it is important to know the importance of the worksheet names in VBA coding.
+This article will show how to rename the sheet using Excel VBA coding.

-Changing the name of the worksheet doesn’t need any special skills.
-We just need to reference which sheet name we are changing by entering the existing sheet name.
+Changing the name of the worksheet does not need any special skills.
+We need to reference which sheet name we are changing by entering the existing sheet name.

 Worksheets(“Sheet1”)